- Challenges on the way to personalization in financial services

 Integrate life-event data

 Customer profiling can never be too deep.
 Therefore, any bit of valuable information contributes to more awareness about customers’ behavior.
 On this line, event data, which describes actions performed by a client, can yield measurable or otherwise analyzable insights.
-As a result, finance firms can immediately react to new interactions and deliver personalization.
+As a result, finance firms can immediately react to new customer interactions and deliver personalization.

-Banking companies can avail themselves of third-party event data consolidation to hunt for new customers.
+Companies from the financial services industry can avail themselves of third-party event data consolidation to hunt for new customers.
 These may include communication tools, social media data, and other third-party databases and applications.
 To enable automated processes and real-time data tracking, finance institutions must have this data integrated with in-house tools.

 However, as third-party data sharing practices are tightening, integration approaches are subject to a wide range of regulatory acts that include GDPR, Dodd-Frank, MiFID II, and others.